 Do not put unnecessary protocols into place that are aimed at avoiding overlapping access to technology, if that collision can be easily noticed and fixed by the users through social interaction.
-Its user issues a social protocol act, such as passing a wireless mouse to some one else Solution additional repetitive step from the user to tell the room what he just did for excrepone else to clearly see.
+It was issues a social protocol act, such as passing a wireless mouse to some me else Solution additional repetitive step from the user to tell the som what he just did for extreme else to clearly see.